Wednesday, October 28, 2009

 This list is purported by most Christians to be the Ten Commandments.
 In fact, you can buy tee shirts, yard signs, bumper stickers, and even a billboard with these rules.
 They even come with a proclamation that these ten rules are “America’s Moral Foundation”.

+I find it odd that the same religious leaders who claim these “commandments” are the moral foundation of America also believe that the Bible is the inerrant word of God and should not be altered or edited to suit one’s agenda or personal beliefs.
 Yet they have edited the actual words handed down by Moses and inscribed in stone by God himself.
 That’s right!
 The ten rules that get evangelicals so exercised are not in the Bible at all, at least not in the form they claim.
 Why?
 Because there are some major problems with the original commandments.
 Society has evolved to a point where some of the wording is downright offensive, even to the most moral members of the Moral Majority.
 The scripture references are taken from the King James Version in Exodus Chapter 20.

 Verses 1-3.
 And God spake all these words, saying, I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.
 Thou shalt have no other gods before me.